Back pain: what to do? (In chronological order)

 • Then determine whether it is the heat or the ice that gives you the most good, and use the modality of your choice.
 To learn more about the difference between hot and cold, see the following article.

-• If the pain is too great, it will (unfortunately) be necessary to consider medication.
-Talk to your doctor to determine the right drugs, the right doses, etc.
+• If the pain is too severe, medications will need to be considered.
+Talk with your doctor to determine the right medications, doses, etc.

 • Some people hate medication, and prefer to opt for essential oils for their back pain.
 If this is your case, know that there are many natural products available on the market (the best known are covered in this article).
 However, your doctor should be informed if you opt for these options, simply because these products sometimes have side effects and interactions with certain pharmacological products.